-- Non-Executive, Independent Member - Member in Audit, Compliance & Risk Committee, and Policies, Nomination and Governance Committee - Date of Appointment on Board: March 6, 2017 - Education: Bachelor's Degree of Political Science from George Town University in Qatar - Experience: Vice President, Al Khor Holding Company and former Financial Analyst in Qatar Investment Authority - Ownership: 200,000 shares; i.e. 0.01% as on December 31, 2019 & 20,000 shares; i.e. 0.01% as on December 31, 2018 - Attendance: Attended five Board meetings
+- Non-Executive Board Member, Independent Member - Chairman of Audit, Compliance & Risk Committee - Date of Appointment on Board: March 6, 2017 - Education: Bachelor's Degree of Political Science from Georgetown University in Qatar - Experience: Vice President, Al Khor Holding Company and former Financial Analyst, Qatar Investment Authority - Ownership: 200,000 shares; i.e. 0.01% as at December 31, 2021 & 200,000 shares; i.e. 0.01% as at December 31, 2020 - Attendance: Attended six Board meetings

-Independent Board Members
+Independent Board Member

-The current composition of the Board includes two independent Board members who meet the requirements of QFMA's Corporate Governance Code and QCB's instructions.
+The current composition of the Board includes three independent Board members who meet the requirements of QFMA's Corporate Governance Code and QCB's instructions.
 The independent member's ownership of Doha Bank's shares shouldn't exceed 0.25% of the bank's capital.

-Board Members Responsibilities
+Board of Directors' Responsibilities

-Each Board members responsibilities owes the Bank by employing diligence, loyalty and integrity in support of the Bank's overall vision and in line with the Board Charter and the Bank's Code of Ethics.
-Board members act on an informed basis in the best interest of the Bank and in fulfillment of their responsibilities to the Bank.
+Each Board member owes the Bank by employing diligence, loyalty and integrity in support of the Bank's overall vision and in line with the Board Charter and the bank's Code of Fthics

+Board members act on an informed basis in the best interest of the bank and in fulfillment of their responsibilities to the bank.
 Board members therefore have the required knowledge, experience and skills.